SciTools/iris/docs/src/whatsnew/latest.rst

    packages. (:pull:`5564`)

 #. `@ESadek-MO`_ and `@trexfeathers`_ created a technical paper for NetCDF
-   saving and loading, with a section on chunking and placeholders for further topics. (:pull:`5588`)
+   saving and loading, :ref:`netcdf_io` with a section on chunking, and placeholders for further topics. (:pull:`5588`)